 Tap , turn on Page Thumbnails, then tap the document to close the options.

 Tap any page thumbnail in the section you want to delete, then tap it again.

-All of the page thumbnails in that section are indicated by a background color in Page Thumbnails view.
+All the page thumbnails in that section are indicated by a background colour in Page Thumbnails view.

-Tap Delete, then tap Delete again in the dialog that appears.
+Tap Delete, then tap Delete again in the dialogue that appears.

 If you have a section in one Pages word processing document that you’d like to use in another Pages word processing document, you can copy a section from one document to the other.
 See Copy and paste pages between documents.